 What does the career counselling process look like?

-- A student needing clarity on what career will suit their abilities
+A student needing clarity on what suitable options they have.

-- A graduate that is seeking clarity on the career decisions
+A graduate that is seeking clarity on the next steps.

-- A young adult going through a quater life crisis
+A young adult going through a quarter-life crisis